conicgames/theory-sdk/README.md

 - Select the theory file (default is CustomTheory.js at the root of the SDK folder).

 ### In the game
-- Open the Theory Selection popup
+- Open the Theory Selection popup and click on the SDK icon.
 - Enter the IP address and the port of the SDK.
 - Tap "Connect to SDK".

 At that point, the selected custom theory will be active in the game.
 Open the .js file in your favorite Javascript IDE and start editing!
+The script will be sent to the game every time the .js file is saved.
 All runtime errors will be sent back to the SDK in the logs.

+### Command Line

+Once connected to the game, the SDK will display a command line.
+A command is Javascript expression sent to your device and executed within the current context of the theory.
+Some useful examples:

+ - currency.value = BigNumber.from(1e100)
+ - theory.reset()